Friday, December 21, 2012

 simple syrup from Williams Sonoma and lemons.

 I took the challenge seriously and went 'all out' in putting my package together.
 My drink of choice was the FRENCH 75.
-I chose premium spirits wrapped in a French scarf tied with a keepsake ribbon.
-It was so much fun to put together, and I was thrilled to see it 'stolen' the maximum of 3 times during our game.
-Others in the group came up with their own fun mixes- -everything from a beer with fresh oranges to a Cosmopolitan package complete with a gorgeous martini glass and homemade infused cranberry vodka.
-I actually ended up with a fab contribution from the pile--"Sex on the Beach" -- complete with vodka, peach schnapps, OJ and a beach towel.
+I chose premium spirits wrapped in a Parisian scarf tied with a keepsake ribbon.
+It was so much fun, and I was thrilled to see it 'stolen' the maximum of 3 times during our game.
+Others in the group came up with their own fun mixes- -everything from Blue Moon beer with fresh oranges to a Cosmopolitan package complete with a gorgeous martini glass and homemade infused cranberry vodka.
+I ended up with a fab contribution from the pile labeled "Sex on the Beach" complete with premium vodka, peach schnapps, OJ and a beach towel.

 The French 75